 Dr. Gaglione is a Diplomate of the American Board of Internal Medicine as well as the American Board of Bariatric Medicine.
 Her special interests include the treatment of obesity, diabetes, hypertension, and hyperlipidemia.

 In addition to practicing at TPMG Coastal Internal Medicine, Dr. Gaglione treats patients at Tidewater Bariatrics, the only full in-clinic HMR®, Health Management Resources, program in the state of Virginia.
 She and her staff are committed to helping you achieve your weight loss goals through education, treatment, and maintenance programs such as meal programs, grocery store food programs and the use of pharmaceutical therapeutics, as appropriate.
-On April 2, 2014, Tidewater Bariatrics turned seven years old, and a total of 55,000 pounds were shed for 2,000 patients, with 496 medications dropped or discontinued.
+In 2014, Tidewater Bariatrics turned seven years old, and a total of 55,000 pounds were shed for 2,000 patients, with 496 medications dropped or discontinued.

 Read more from Dr. Gaglione in Hampton Roads Physician Magazine.